IndustryFusion/DigitalTwin/wiki/setup/setup.md

 a.
 In order to enable the digitization of the machines with OPC-UA server, make sure that the machine is connected to the factory LAN.
 Note down the IP address and port of the OPC-UA server.
 For example, "opc.tcp://192.168.49.198:62548".

-Also, to enable the automated dicovery later with Akri Discovery Handler, note down the 'applicationName' value of the OPC-UA server, as shown in the example below.
+Also, to enable the automated dicovery later with Akri Discovery Handler, note down the 'applicationName' (if available) value of the OPC-UA server, as shown in the example below.

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/c7f19949-8e1b-42de-8962-7668e690fccd)

 b.
 In order to enable the digitization of the machines with MQTT Publisher, make sure that the machine is connected to the factory LAN.
-The machines with MQTT publisher usually comes with an UI for configuring the MQTT central broker IP address and port as shown below.
-This page will be used later, once the MQTT broker is functional in the central factory server.
+The machines with MQTT publisher usually comes with an user interface for configuring the MQTT central broker IP address and port as shown below in an example.
+This page will be used later to configure broker IP and other details, once the MQTT broker is functional in the central factory server.
+Note down the main topic of each device to use it in the Akri handler in the later section.

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/7d2eda97-9797-4b08-9285-ca7f4060d443)